-- Toddlers ages 1 - 3 years should get their iron from foods such as red meats, iron-rich vegetables, and fruits that are rich in vitamin C. (Vitamin C helps boost iron absorption.)
+- Toddlers ages 1 to 3 years should get their iron from foods such as red meats, iron-rich vegetables, and fruits that are rich in vitamin C. (Vitamin C helps boost iron absorption.)

-Guidelines for Treating Anemia in Patients with Heart Problems
+Guidelines for Treating Anemia in People with Heart Problems

-In 2013, the American College of Physicians (ACP) released clinical practice guidelines for treating anemia in patients with heart failure, coronary artery disease, or heart attack.
-According to the ACP, current evidence suggests as best practice for patients with heart conditions:
+The American College of Physicians (ACP) has clinical practice guidelines for treating anemia in people with heart failure, coronary artery disease, or heart attack.
+According to the ACP, current evidence suggests as best practice for people with heart conditions:

 - Blood transfusions may be effective for severe anemia, but are not helpful for milder anemia.

-- Erythropoieisis-stimulating drugs should not be used to treat patients with mild-to-moderate anemia; these drugs can increase the risk for blood clots and other problems.
+- Erythropoiesis-stimulating drugs should not be used to treat mild-to-moderate anemia; these drugs can increase the risk for blood clots and other problems.

-- There is insufficient evidence to determine if intravenous iron is beneficial for patients with heart conditions who have iron-deficiency anemia.
+- There is insufficient evidence to determine if intravenous iron is beneficial for people with heart conditions who have iron-deficiency anemia.